An Initial Soul Offering on Blockchain.

 Similar to a confessional booth, the third part of the proposal was a prayer terminal where people could type in prayers to Father Satoshi Nakamoto.
 The prayers would then be cryptographically hashed into private keys that would be used to attempt to unlock Father Satoshi Nakamoto's wallets.
 A real-world set of bitcoin wallets that have never had any bitcoin withdrawn from them and contain bitcoin worth millions of dollars at the time.

 Our proposal was one of the selected grant recipients, part of the feedback we received from the Ethereal arts team was to scale back our three part experience into one main experience.
 Moving forward the design became a hybrid of our three original ideas.
-Taking into consideration the space and the timeframe we were working with, I suggested that a central shrine surrounded by multiple prayer terminals each outfitted with 7" displays would allow for more people to interact with the experience at once in an intimate, individual manner.
+Taking into consideration the space and the timeframe we were working with, I suggested that a central shrine surrounded by multiple prayer terminals may be the best way to work with foot traffic in the venue and maximize the experience for conference attendees.
+Nour decided on outfitting the terminals with 7" displays would allow for more people to interact with the experience at once in an intimate, individual manner.